Data Tables (MS Word)

 Tip: Consider using an approach other than a table to create the appropriate layout effect in Word (e.g., by using columns in Word) in order to improve the accessibility of the Word document.

 This is the most basic and common type of data tables.
 The top row(s) of the table contains the column headers for the data in subsequent rows.

-After choosing this table type, CommonLook Office GlobalAccess will ask the user to specify the number of column header rows.
-Simply count how many rows of column headers there are in the table and set the number in the dropdown menu.
+After choosing this table type, CommonLook Office will ask you to specify the number of column header rows.
+Simply count how many rows of column headers there are in the table and set the number in the drop-down menu.

 This common type of data table contains both column header cells (across the top row(s) of the table) and row header cells (in column(s) on the left side of the table).

-After choosing this table type, CommonLook Office GlobalAccess will ask the user to specify the number of column header rows and the number of row header columns.
-First, count how many rows of column headers there are at the top of the table and set the correct number in the dropdown menu.
-Next, count the number of columns of row headers and set that number in the appropriate dropdown menu as well.
+After choosing this table type, CommonLook Office will ask you to specify the number of column header rows and the number of row header columns.
+First, count how many rows of column headers there are at the top of the table and set the correct number in the drop-down menu.
+Next, count the number of columns of row headers and set that number in the appropriate drop-down menu as well.

 Choosing this table type makes it possible to specify the structure of highly complex tables where the link between headers and data cells cannot be automatically determined from the layout of the table using simple rules.

 Note: While linked headers (as well as other types of headers) are not supported in MS Word, they are supported in the PDF format.
 Linked headers may be defined in CommonLook Office and this information will be transferred to the PDF document once it is generated.